PopeJuliusII/leetcode/Problem 21 - Merge Two Sorted Lists/explanation.md

 ### Solution 1: Explanation

 This solution is a very simple recursive implementation.
-If either of the lists, or, indeed, if both list are `None`, return the list which is not `None` or `None`.
+If either of the lists, or, indeed, if both lists are `None`, return the list which is not `None` or `None`.
 This is also our base case for the recursion.
 Otherwise, make the smaller value `list1`, and make the `next` property the merge of